 The family is accepting flowers and charitable contributions can be made in his honor to the American Kidney Fund (11921 Rockville Pike, Suite 300, Rockville, MD 20852) or to the Hope Lodge (1104 Ireland Way, Birmingham, AL 35205).
 Friends and family can sign the guestbook online at www.greenhillsfuneralhome.net.
 The staff of Green Hills Funeral Home is honored to serve the Johnston family.

-To send flowers to the family or plant a tree in memory of Jerry Lawrence "Larry" Johnston, Sr., please visit our floral store.
+To send flowers to Jerry Lawrence "Larry" Johnston, Sr.'s family, please visit our floral store.

 American Kidney Fund